Saturday, 23 August 2025

 • Elderly and old-age assistance

-• Single women raising children
+• Single women raising children with jobs

 • Rising medical expenses and doctor visits

-• Work-life balance is prioritized
+• Work-life balance as priority

-• Creativity and health are valued alongside productivity
+• Creativity and health valued alongside productivity

-• Individual desires and well-being are supported
+• Individual desires and well-being supported

-• Community care replaces isolation
+• Community care replacing isolation

 The Future of Economy and Human Flourishing